 Vital Teen Drug Abuse Statistics

-This list of teen drug abuse statistics can help inform parental decisions.
+This list of statistics can help inform parental decisions.
 Without question, the point is to protect your child.
-Thus, understanding the extent of the problem of drug use in teens is essential.
+Thus, understanding the extent of the problem of drug abuse is essential.

-By knowing the facts about teenage drug abuse, you flip the switch and turn on the light in a dark room.
+By knowing the proper teenage drug abuse information, you flip the switch and turn on the light in a dark room.
 Knowledge is a powerful tool when it comes to helping parents protect their children.

 50% of high school seniors do not think it’s harmful to try cocaine or crack cocaine once or twice